brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB.md

 *Here's a note from Ajax:* Ok hello!
 So what this document is is a snippet of some of my active reasoning dynamical ideas I'm trying to string together.
 Specifically how it was made was that on August 31, 2026 and the week leading up to it I inputted about a dozen different intuitive constraints into Claude that I had been building up to throughout 2026.
 Note that in my journal entries I have the records of all of these intuitions as I first stated them months ago through more recently, plus the actual prompts to Claude itself in which I reveal them.
 A couple of examples are that I was really stuck two months ago with trying to imagine in my 3-sphere model a kind of "shaft" of matter to get at the kind of antipodal-pair dynamics I was looking for, however in quick succession over a couple of days in early August I had the thought that I could instead just use equivalence classes over lines in R4 space, then use the EFEs as a constraint ON THOSE LINES IN THE DEEPER SPACE, and then simply have the base space to it as a kind of RP3 over which orbits actually occur gravitationally.
 So yeah, basically the process was me having hidden biases in my reasoning together with a clear win condition, and then me gradually figuring out how to shed the biases to bring out the highlights in the win condition.
 And, well, that brings us to right now---only after I had all these constraints, (like for example I had intuited already that the fibers "bunch up" around mass so as to keep the primary object in the idealized model as defining the "radial direction" for the fibers while at once not actually contributing to the gravity dynamics directly accordingly, so it was meant to be a kind of trade-off between the primary and secondary following the same law while the secondary itself feels the effects of it only and then within those effects actual EFE stuff getting their scope---so yeah to be clear I entirely established the intricate graph-structure of constraints and then fed THAT into the AI, since I can make those graphs due to the months of bias-shedding, while it can simply implement them rather than create them), did I feed them as prompts into Claude, and ecstatically I got to watch it render them into real equations by deducing from what I had set up as well as formalizing some of my looser intuitions (like "bunching" became "dielectric" after my guess to the AI that it might be Poisson's equation was wrong).
 But yeah, I have all the records of everything in case there's ever a question, but to be clear I'm a guy who designed a very specific painting in my head without owning the paint to actually draw it in equations.
 Claude provided that paint, and indeed corrected some of my formalism guesses of the constraints, but the painting existed well before Claude painted it.
 (And indeed I still have a bunch of biases as we speak in things that didn’t yet make it into this brief doc here, as even in the last couple of days I shifted associating one thing with the total space to associating it with the base space, which gives me another angle on inductively landing the next unification of two concepts in the sequence.
 So in other words it’s still an ongoing process, so much of what will show up in the next draft is something I already have intuited right now, but just haven’t rendered and posted yet).

-# Projective Gravity — Dielectric Formulation
+# Projective Gravity — The Minimal Theory

-### A Field Guide, third edition
+### A Field Guide, fourth edition

 > **Status tags.** **[V]** verified symbolically or numerically in this program · **[M]** measured in a numerical experiment (softened potentials, 2D slices unless noted) · **[T]** established theorem, cited · **[D]** derived here from **[V]/[T]** material · **[S]** sketch · **[O]** open.
 >
 > **Conventions.** $G = c = 1$ unless restored; $\ell$ = radius of the base 3-sphere; "total space" = the higher-dimensional arena where matter lives; "base" = the space of fibers, where gravity lives.
 >
-> **Reading guide.** The idea and its purpose: §0–§0.5.
-The mechanism: §6.
-Gravity, the emergent constant, and the stabilized dilaton: §7, §7.5, §10.
-The seed as a prediction: §12; the electrodynamics that makes it consistent: §12.5.
-What the celestial detour taught and why it was retired: §13.
+> **Reading guide.** Why the fibration exists and why it is rigid: §0.6.
+The idea and its purpose: §0–§0.5.
+Why it must not be sourced: §6.
+Gravity and the stabilized dilaton (the result that saves the theory): §7, §7.5.
+The Machian relation and what it does and does not deliver: §10.
+Electrodynamics: §12.5.
+What the celestial detour taught: §13.
+>
+> **What this theory is.** Kaluza–Klein on $\mathbb{R}_t\times S^1_u\times S^3$ with a **topologically rigid fibration**, a stabilized massive radion, and one postulate: **gravity reads the fiber average.** That postulate is the entire departure from general relativity.
+The fibration is not sourced by matter and does not respond to it — it is supplied by the winding of a compact scalar, and its existence is a fact about the arena.
+Earlier editions coupled matter to the fibration as a permittivity; that coupling is bounded by the constancy of the fine-structure constant to be unobservable (§12.5) and has been removed.

 ---

 ## 0 · The idea in one paragraph

 Gravity lives not on spacetime's full arena but on the **space of fibers** of a foliation; matter inhabits the total space, and gravity sees only its fiber-averaged projection.
 The founding example fibers Euclidean $\mathbb{R}^4$ by lines through the origin, with base $S^3/\pm = \mathbb{RP}^3$: each line meets the physical 3-sphere at two antipodal points, so the base cannot tell them apart.
-The first formulation coupled the fibration field to matter as a *charge* and failed catastrophically — every gravitating object captured the fibers around it and smeared into fog.
-The present formulation repairs this with one structural change: **matter couples to the fibration as a dielectric, not a charge.** It bends and bunches fibers without ever terminating them, the background fibration being supplied *topologically* by a winding condition.
-The result keeps everything that worked — the cone-generated $\Lambda$, the Kaluza–Klein reduction, the trace taxonomy, the two-population geodesics, the exact-GR limit — while restoring localized masses and Keplerian orbits.
+The first formulation coupled the fibration field to matter as a *charge* and failed catastrophically — every gravitating object captured the fibers around it and smeared into fog (§6.1).
+The repair is structural: **the fibration is not sourced at all.** It is supplied topologically by the winding of a compact scalar, legal precisely because $\chi(S^1\times S^3) = 0$.
+Nothing terminates fiber lines, so localized masses and Keplerian orbits survive; and everything the theory derives — the cone-generated $\Lambda$, the Kaluza–Klein reduction, the two-population geodesics, the emergent $G$, the antipodal twin — follows from the arena and the projective postulate, never from a coupling.

 ## 0.5 · The seed, and what it is for